JavierSplvd/python-asyncio-exercises/README.md

 - Coroutines: Special functions declared with async def that can pause and resume execution.
 - Async/Await: Keywords to define and manage asynchronous operations, making code look synchronous but run asynchronously.

+## Exercise 2: Tasks

+- Tasks: Special objects that can be used to manage asynchronous operations.

+As defined by the official documentation:

+> A Future-like object that runs a Python coroutine.
+Not thread-safe.

+> Tasks are used to run coroutines in event loops.
+If a coroutine awaits on a Future, the Task suspends the execution of the coroutine and waits for the completion of the Future.
+When the Future is done, the execution of the wrapped coroutine resumes.